idekerlab/diffusiond/README.md

 }
 ```

-If the call was not succesful, there should be an error object in the list of errors.
+If the call was not successful, the error object will return a list of errors.
 Here is a sample bad call below using curl:

 ```bash
 curl -X POST -H "Content-Type: application/json" diffuse.cytoscape.io